What is being preserved in Psalm 12?

-The piece of grammar important here is the bold line above.
+The piece of grammar which is important here is the bold line above.
 But before we explain Hebrew grammar let’s go over English grammar.

 The word “them” in English is a pro-noun.
 A pro-noun is a word that is used to indirectly refer to a noun.
 The dictionary describes a pro-noun as “a word that can function by itself as a noun phrase and that refers either to the participants in the discourse (e.g., I, you ) or to someone or something mentioned elsewhere in the discourse.”
 (Dictionary.com) The object that the pro-noun is referring to is called the antecedent.
-It virtually always appears before the pro-noun, as indicated by it’s title.
-Sometimes it’s in the same sentence and sometimes 2, 3, or even 4 sentences back.
+It virtually always appears before the pro-noun, as indicated by it’s title (antecedent).
+Sometimes it’s in the same sentence but other times it’s 2, 3, or even 4 sentences back.

 Sometimes the antecedent can be hard to determine.
-For example, I could present an ambiguous reference like the following:
+For example, this ambiguous reference like the following:

 Both Mark and Jason like to play basketball.
 He usually play’s outdoor basketball in the summer.

 In this situation there are two boys so who is the he?
 This is similar to the situation we find in Psalm 12.
-We have a case of multiple possible antecedents and a pro-noun that does not give any idea of what it’s referring to (at least no in English).
-The two possible antecedents in this passage selection is either “words of the Lord” or one not shown that is actually in verse 5, “the poor.”
+We have a case of multiple possible antecedents and a pro-noun that does not give any idea of what it’s referring to (at least not in English).
+The two possible antecedents in this passage is either “words of the Lord” or one not shown because it is actually in verse 5, “the poor/needy.”